 The tradition of innovation continued with Azzad’s launch of the Azzad Wise Capital Fund (ticker: WISEX) in 2010.
 A unique product devised to respect the Islamic prohibition of giving and taking interest from lending, the Azzad Wise Capital Fund enjoys the distinction of being the first halal fixed-income mutual fund in the United States.

 For most people, the phrase “fixed income” is synonymous with interest-bearing investments.
 But more generally, “fixed income” can refer to any investment that pays periodic, often predetermined, installments over time.
 The Azzad Wise Capital Fund takes that broader definition of fixed income and brings it to life in accordance with Islamic principles.
 The fund invests in a variety of sukuk (Islamic bonds) and Islamic bank deposits involved in overseas development projects.
-The Azzad Wise Capital Fund offers investors a strategy that aims for capital preservation and a competitive, though not guaranteed, rate of return from its asset-backed holdings.
+The Azzad Wise Capital Fund offers investors a strategy that aims for capital preservation.
 Simply put, it’s a financial product made in America, from overseas parts, compliant with Islamic principles.
 Although it doesn’t deal with debt instruments created from interest-based lending, the Azzad Wise Capital Fund does share in the profits from its ventures.
 And it has proven to be an ideal investment product for conservative, income-oriented investors of all backgrounds, regardless of religion.
 Today, financial advisors and individual shareholders of various backgrounds own the fund in order to gain exposure to the emerging markets of Turkey, Malaysia, Indonesia, and the Gulf, as well as access to an alternative asset class that performs differently than many conventional stocks and bonds.

 But it doesn’t stop there.
 Qasem and his colleagues have innovated a suite of custom financial planning products for clients, formulated in conjunction with experts in law, finance, and tax policy.
 For example, Azzad introduced an Islamically acceptable endowment (waqf) for mosques and community centers designed to help grow the assets of American Muslim institutions in a tax-efficient vehicle.
 Azzad has also built an estate planning package to help preserve family wealth for future generations in a sustainable, authentic, and Islamically acceptable manner.
 Qasem and his team do these things with an eye toward building Islamic institutions in a uniquely American context.
 The future looks bright.